Dartmouth Transfer Acceptance Rate and Requirements — 2025

 Below we present the most current available Dartmouth transfer acceptance rate as well as historical data.

-In the fall of 2021, there were 435 transfer applicants and 43 individuals were accepted.
-This means that the Dartmouth transfer acceptance rate is 9.9%.
-The breakdown by gender was as follows:
+In the fall of 2023, 768 students applied for transfer admission, and 12 were accepted.
+This means that the Dartmouth transfer acceptance rate is 1.5%.
+The breakdown by gender is as follows:

-When trying to get the complete picture on how difficult it is to transfer into a given school, it is important to also look at historical data.
-Some colleges have wild fluctuations in transfer acceptance rate from year to year.
-Dartmouth is perhaps the textbook example of this phenomenon as rates have ranged from less than 1% to almost 29% in the last five years.
+When trying to get the complete picture of how difficult it is to transfer into a given school, it is important to also look at historical data.
+Some colleges have wild fluctuations in transfer acceptance rates from year to year.
+Dartmouth is perhaps the textbook example of this phenomenon as rates have ranged from less than 1% to almost 29% in recent years.
+In the words of admissions, they typically enroll “between a handful and two dozen new transfer students.”

 Historical transfer rates are as follows: